JeffDeCola/my-cheat-sheets/software/development/software-architectures/blockchain/blockchain-cheat-sheet/README.md

 Nobody can change that piece of information once it is on a blockchain

+Blockchain is a structure for storing data in which groups of valid transactions, called blocks, form a chronological chain, with each block cryptographically linked to the previous one.

 ## HOW DOES IT WORK

 ### STEP 1 - A BLOCK OF DATA